sravan1947/Fall-Detection-Model/README.md

-# Fall Detection Model Based on Deep Learning and Internet Of Things
+# Fall-Detection-Model Based on Deep Learning and Internet Of Things